The Perfect Valentine for Students

 5. Questions about coupons and redeeming coupons should not happen during teaching time!
 It’s not okay to interrupt the teaching of a lesson or small group instruction to ask about a coupon or redeem a coupon.
 If a student does this, they must forfeit the use of the coupon and turn it over to the teacher.

-Go over all the rules with your students from the beginning so they know exactly what to expect and how they can use their coupons.
-After that, the coupon system will just run itself.
+Make sure to go over all the rules with your students from the beginning so they know exactly what to expect and how they can use their coupons.
+After that, the coupon system will just run itself!

 Don’t want anyone to miss out?
-Let students redeem their coupons even if they can’t find or don’t have the physical coupon.
+Allowing students to redeem coupons even if they cannot find or don’t have the physical coupon, will ensure everyone is happy.

 Too much choice?
 Have a set day when different coupons can be redeemed.
 Anyone wanting lunch in the classroom can only do it on a Friday.
 Anyone wanting to trade seats can only do it on the 10th of the month.
-Set parameters that work for you and your students.
+Luckily, this Valentine for students allows the teacher to set parameters that work for their specific upper elementary classroom.

 Save For Later!